 Required Courses for Nursing Major

-A minimum grade of C+ is required for all required courses for the nursing program, and P in all required laboratory/clinical courses, in the nursing major.
+A minimum grade of C+ is required for all pre-requisite and required courses for the nursing program, including Medical Ethics, Health Economics, and the Nursing Electives; and P in all required laboratory/clinical courses, in the nursing major.
 A student receiving a grade below C+ in a required course, and an F in all required laboratory/clinical courses, may repeat the course once.
 The course must be repeated in the next semester of study.
 If a grade of C+ or above in a required course, or P in all required laboratory/clinical courses, is not achieved in the second attempt, the student will be dismissed from the nursing program.

-The only exception to this policy is elective courses where a minimum grade of C- must be earned.
+The only exception to this policy is general Liberal Arts elective courses where a minimum grade of C- must be earned.

 A student re-taking a required nursing course for the second time due to failure of the first attempt, may not withdraw unless he/she is passing the course at the time of withdrawal.
 Withdrawal with a failing status will result in the second failure of the course and the student will be dismissed from the program.

-When a course in which a student has received a C, C- or F grade is repeated successfully, an R grade may be attached to the original C, C- or F grade.
-When an R is attached, the original C, C- or F grade will appear on the transcript as C, C- or F, but the C, C- or F grade will not be calculated as part of the cumulative GPA.
-The R grade course carries no quality points and no credit value.
+When a course in which a student has received a C, C- or F grade is repeated successfully, an “E” grade may be attached to the original C, C- or F grade.
+When an “E” is attached, the original C, C- or F grade will appear on the transcript as C, C- or F, but the C, C- or F grade will not be calculated as part of the cumulative GPA.
+The “E” grade course carries no quality points and no credit value.